suubbhhaamm/Image-Filter-and-Steganography/README.md

 # IMAGE FILTER AND STEGANOGRAPHY
 **This project is build using frontend technologies like HTML, CSS and Javascript.
 This is a fun webpage that allows the user to apply various filter to the uploaded images.
-Also, there is a segment where we can apply steganography to the pair of ordinary and secret image.**
+Also, there is a segment where user can apply steganography to the pair of ordinary and secret image.**

 ### About Steganography
 Steganography is the technique of hiding secret data within an ordinary, non-secret, file or message in order to avoid detection, the secret data is then extracted at its destination.
 To implement steganography set of algorithms and manipulations are applied to JS code.